LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/NECN Succession/readme.md

 <img src="./loblolly parms test.PNG" width="90%" />

-The next step in calibration and validation was to validate above ground biomass and LAI for several of the modeled species.
+The next step in calibration and validation was to validate above ground biomass and LAI for several of the modeled species across our functional groups.
 To calibrate above ground biomass, we isolated the top 25% of FIA plots by above ground carbon per age, assuming this to represent plots with ideal growing conditions for each species.
 These were then plotted as box plots and compared against simulated above ground biomass of each species.
-All comparisons to FIA data reference FIA plots from North Carolina, South Carolina, and Virginia.
+All comparisons to FIA data reference FIA plots from North Carolina, South
+Carolina, and Virginia.
 LAI was validated against established values for forests from He et al. (2012).

 <img src="./Loblolly calibration graphics.PNG" width="80%" />
 _______________________________________________________________________________________________________________________________________________________